snow-QingYang/Learning-notes/Weekly report 06.18.2024.md

 I have been reading the main parts of this paper：**The Power of Contrast for Feature Learning: A Theoretical Analysis**  And I am currently working on the proof parts of this paper.
 Here is the summary of what I have read:

 ### Review of contrasive learning
-There are two common approaches I am not familar with contrasive learning.
+There are two common approaches for feature extraction I am not familar with contrasive learning.
 So I read the SimCLR work.
 ![[Pasted image 20240618213000.png]]
 1. A stochastic data augmentation that transforms the data into a positive pair
 2. A neural network base encoder f (·) that extracts representation vectors from augmented data examples